TheJoeCoder/TheJoeCoder/README.md

 [![wakatime](https://wakatime.com/badge/user/82b861fb-50d1-4a0d-aa13-67fc3da8aaec.svg)](https://wakatime.com/@82b861fb-50d1-4a0d-aa13-67fc3da8aaec)

 # 👋 Hi, I’m @TheJoeCoder!
-- 👀 I’m interested in Java, NodeJS, Web applications with PHP and MySQL, Minecraft, and Music.
+- 👀 I’m interested in Java, Python, Web apps with Django, and Minecraft/Music-related projects.
 - 🌱 I’m currently learning about the world... and trying to do Computer Science.
-- 💞️ I’m looking to collaborate on any projects to do with Java, NodeJS, or PHP.
+- 💞️ I’m looking to collaborate on any projects to do with Java or Python, especially Minecraft or Django projects.
 - 📫 How to reach me: `radialbog9` on discord or [other links](https://linktr.ee/Radialbog9)

 [![wakatime stats](https://wakatime.com/share/@Radialbog9/171000ba-80cf-4b52-b9b7-ff8d44d2f6a4.svg)](https://wakatime.com/@Radialbog9)